mhamilt/top-1000-colfis-anki-deck/README.md

 There is the [Wiktionary:Frequency lists/Italian1000](https://en.m.wiktionary.org/wiki/Wiktionary:Frequency_lists/Italian1000) but that topped out at 1000 and included a few duplicates and non-italian words.

-The deck was constructed using the [Genanki](https://github.com/kerrickstaley/genanki) package from a filtered version of the first 1000 words in the CoLFIS corpus with a few filters placed on it.
+The deck was constructed using the [Genanki](https://github.com/kerrickstaley/genanki) package from a filtered version of the first 1000 words in the CoLFIS corpus and the Wiktionary list with a few filters placed on it.

+Given the source of CoLFIS is periodicals, literature and newspapers the vocabulary skews to more formal language.
+The Wiktionary list on the otherhand skews towards the informal with subtitle data used as a source.
+As such, the Wiktionary sourced deck perhaps better reflects common spoken italian while the CoLFIS decks reflect written italian.

+### ColFIS

+The ColFIS set has two useful measurements of frequency

+- *Frequency*: total absolute frequency of the form or lemma in the corpus.
+- *Rango*: usage rank of the form or lemma compared to usage in the total corpus.

+A different deck was generated for each.

 The Python script to filter the corpus, a `.tsv` version of which is also in the repository.